Canadians come from Wuhan and recall the results of "recanvass" Iowa; In the news for 7 February paNOW | Prince Albert, Saskatchewan - Mash Viral

 “Enough is enough,” party leader Tom Perez wrote on Twitter.

-Following the release of the results of the Iowa Democratic Party at the end of Thursday evening, former South Bend, Indiana, Mayor Pete Buttigieg leads Vermont Sen. Bernie Sanders counted by two state representatives from the 2,152.
+Following the release of the results of the Iowa Democratic Party late Thursday evening, former South Bend, Indiana, Mayor Pete Buttigieg leads Vermont Sen. Bernie Sanders counted by two 2,152 state representatives.
 That is a margin of 0.09 percentage points.
 Both candidates have declared themselves the victors.

 However, there are indications that the party did not accurately reflect some of its results, including the results released at the end of Thursday that the party reported as complete.